-A patient in cardiac arrest only has 600 seconds before death become irreversible.
+A patient in cardiac arrest has just 600 seconds before death becomes irreversible.

 “Bystander CPR rates are highest in communities where public safety answering points (PSAPs), or dispatch centers, provide telephone CPR (T-CPR) instructions.”

 — Michael Christopher Kurz, MD, MS-HES, FACEP, FAHA,

 Chair of American Heart Association T-CPR task-force